oleksii-sirochenko/wp-project-classes/README.md

 # wp-project-classes
 A bunch of useful classes for Wordpress related development.
 These classes aren't related to the last versions of Wordpress and therefore it may be used with any latest version.

-Required version PHP >= 5.6
+Required version PHP >= 5.6, in 2021 repository will bump required PHP version to 7.2.

-Version 1.9.0
+Version 1.9.1

 With a help of these classes you can lie solid foundation for your WP related project.
 Classes are suitable for both theme and plugin development.